sqoshi/mask-imposer/docs/source/index.rst

 ..
 MaskImposer documentation master file, created by sphinx-quickstart on Thu Aug  5 20:32:26 2021.
 You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to MaskImposer's documentation!
 =======================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 4
    :caption: Contents:

+   modules

 Indices and tables